Come Hungry, Here's Exactly What You Need to Devour in and Around Dunedin

 Opt for any of their juicy, generously portioned burgers for a feed you’re not likely to forget anytime soon.
-Constructed with grass fed beef patties, American cheddar, iceberg lettuce, red onion, pickle, ketchup and mustard, these burgers are simple but bursting with flavour and deliver on value every time.
-Add shoestring fries, truffle tots or buttermilk chicken bites and a tipple or two and you'll be well on your way to a top notch meal.
+Their take on the classic cheeseburger is constructed with a grass-fed beef patty, American cheddar, iceberg lettuce, red onion, pickles, ketchup and mustard.
+The burgers here are simple, but bursting with flavour and deliver on value every time.
+Add crispy fries, truffle tots or buttermilk chicken bites and a tipple or two and you'll be well on your way to a top notch meal.

 56 Princes Street, Central Dunedin, Dunedin

 Jizo's salmon platter wows from the ground up with uber fresh slices of fish, a smoky centerpiece, pops of floral colour and hand crafted garnishes.

 With eight pieces of sashimi, six nigiri pieces, salmon maki roll and smoked salmon, this is a feast fit for a king or rather anyone who appreciates high quality sushi.
 Enough to fill at least 2 very hungry bellies, Jizo's salmon platter is a dish that will transport you from NZ to Japan in just a few bites - we’re still dreaming about it.
 If you’re extra ravenous or have a larger group, don’t miss the Karaage chicken which features a light, golden fry, Kewpie and chilli mayo.